 Lines that Provide Function

 Large window types like bay windows tend to have mullions and muntins to give additional support to the panes, allowing the frames to resist damage.
-With smaller individual panels secured, this makes for easier replacement in the event the panels get damaged.
+With smaller individual panels secured, this makes for easier replacement if the panels get damaged.

-At Woodbridge Home Exteriors, you can take advantage of customization when choosing the style of your energy efficient windows.
+At Woodbridge Home Solutions, you can take advantage of customization when choosing the style of your replacement windows online.
 When you contact us for this project, we can provide you with our product guide to see our selection of different window grid patterns.